MicrosoftDocs/azure-stack-docs/AKS-Hybrid/openfaas.md

 * An [AKS cluster](./setup.md) with at least one Linux worker node that's up and running.
 * Your local `kubectl` environment is configured to point to your AKS cluster.
 You can use the [Get-AksHciCredential](./reference/ps/get-akshcicredential.md) PowerShell command to access your cluster using `kubectl`.
 * [Helm v3](https://helm.sh/docs/intro/install/) command line and prerequisites are installed.
-* [Azure CLI](/cli/azure/install-azure-cli) can also be used to run commands if you prefer this to PowerShell.
+* [Azure CLI](/cli/azure/install-azure-cli) can also be used to run commands if you prefer Azure CLI to PowerShell.
 * Git command-line tools are installed on your system.
 * The `OpenFaaS` CLI is installed.
 For installation options, see the [OpenFaaS CLI documentation][open-faas-cli].